Deffro/deffro.github.io/_projects/emotion-detection-on-movie-reviews.md

 I used **majority voting** ensemble classification to improve my results.
 Before that, I **tuned** all the algorithms to their parameter values.
 Majority voting is very simple.
 It classifiies a sentence with 3 algorithms and keeps the predicted label of the majority.
 The 5 best algorithms were tested.
 Linear SVC, Bernoulli Naive Bayes, Ridge, Passive Aggressive and Linear SVC.
 The best combination was with Bernoulli Naive Bayes, Passive Aggressive and Linear SVC.

 The final accuracy of the model, considering all the improvements (feature selection, text pre-processing, feature engineering, tuning, enxemble) is **65.9%**.
 As accuracy is not a good metric on unbalanced data, the **F-measure** was also computed.
 F-measure is the harmonic mean of precision and recall.
-It was have equal to **62.1%**.
+It is equal to **62.1%**.
 This is a high F-measure score for a classification problem with 7 possible labels.

 ## 5. Using the model in unknown data

 I chose 6 movies with different ratings and genres.
-I will compare the ratings from popular movie websites (metacritic, IMDb, rotten tomatoes, theMovieDb) we my emotion classification.
+I will compare the ratings from popular movie websites (metacritic, IMDb, rotten tomatoes, theMovieDb) with my emotion classification.
-For each of the 6 movies, I extracted 100 revies, resulting in about 1500 sentences.
+For each of the 6 movies, I extracted 100 reviews, resulting in about 1500 sentences.

 ![The GodFather](/images/projects/emotion/f_The_Godfather_w_emovie.png)

 The first movie to test is The Godfather.
 One of the best movies of all time.
 My model agrees with the various movie websites as the emotion happiness is dominant.
-There is also a small number og anger sentences like "It’s a decent starting premise, but annoyingly, every time an avenue of interest opens up, the film either bypasses it or shuts it down completely" and
+There is also a small number of anger sentences like "It’s a decent starting premise, but annoyingly, every time an avenue of interest opens up, the film either bypasses it or shuts it down completely" and
 "Jealousy, betrayal, anger and revenge are all key themes here, and the film is inevitably punctuated by moments of graphic and shocking violence".

 ![Terminator](/images/projects/emotion/f_Terminator_w_emovie.png)